Digital & Tech Glossary

 DNS

-Domain Name System, the internet's directory that translates domain names to IP addresses.
+Domain Name System, the internet's directory that translates domain names to IP addresses, enabling users to access websites with memorable URLs.

 DNS (Domain Name System)

-The internet's system for translating human-readable domain names into IP addresses.
+The internet's system for translating human-readable domain names into IP addresses, enabling users to access websites without memorizing numbers.

 Dark Mode

-A display setting using light-colored text and elements on dark backgrounds.
+A display setting using light-colored text and elements on dark backgrounds to reduce eye strain and save battery life on devices.

 Dark Pattern

-Deceptive design practices that manipulate users into unintended actions.
+Deceptive design practices that manipulate users into unintended actions like unwanted subscriptions, reducing user trust and brand loyalty.

 Data Layer

-A JavaScript object that standardizes data collection for analytics and marketing tags.
+A JavaScript object that standardizes data collection for analytics and marketing tags, enabling consistent tracking across platforms.

 Database Migration

-Process of making controlled changes to database schema or content.
+Process of making controlled changes to database schema or content to improve performance, upgrade systems, or move between platforms.

 Database Sharding

-A database scaling technique that distributes data across multiple database instances based on a partition key.
+A database scaling technique that distributes data across multiple instances using partition keys to handle high traffic and improve performance.

 Dependency Graph Visualization